Ap Bio Unit 1 Review Quizlet: Exact Answer & Steps

 2. Use the “Learn” Mode

 Quizlet’s “Learn” mode adapts to your performance.
-It’ll show you terms you’re weak on more often, helping you focus where you need it most.
+Which means it’ll show you terms you’re weak on more often, helping you focus where you need it most.
 The spaced repetition algorithm ensures you’re revisiting concepts just before you’re likely to forget them.

 3. Test Yourself with “Test” Mode